 Open to people ages 18 years and up

-- Patients must have a histologically confirmed diagnosis of urothelial carcinoma of the urothelial tract/bladder cancer
+- Patients must have a histologically confirmed diagnosis non-prostate GU cancer

 - Patients must have Clinical Laboratory Improvement Act (CLIA) testing and fit one of the following groups:

 Confirmed presence of a cancer-associated alteration considered pathogenic/likely pathogenic by FM and/or the Genetics Review Panel in one or more of the following genes: BRCA1, BRCA2, ATM, BAP1, MSH2, PALB2, and BRIP1 or in one or more of the DNA-repair genes tested in the FoundationOne FoundationOneCDx (F1CDx) panel including the following genes (Foundation One mutation analysis results performed prior to enrollment on this study may be accepted for eligibility review and in the event that a patient cannot undergo a biopsy and tumor is not available,

 Foundation Medicine liquid biopsy may be performed): ABL1, ATR, ATRX, BARD1, BRD4, CCND1, CHEK1, CHEK2, DOT1L, FANCC, FANCE, FANCG, FANCL, IKBKE, MEN1, MLH1, MSH2, MSH6, MUTYH, NPM1, PMS2, POLD1, POLE, RAD51, SMARCB1, STK11, TP53